ralfspoeth/json/whynot.md

-Both the Jackson and GSON libraries serialize and deserialize between JSON documents and Java objects, with a lot of magic and the need for customizations by the clients of these libraries.
+Both the Jackson and GSON libraries serialize and deserialize between JSON documents and Java objects, with a lot of magic in standard or simple cases, and the need for customizations by the clients of these libraries.

 Let